 R is very able, well-organized and confident.
 But she reported she was completely disoriented after the screening–couldn’t figure out which way to her gate, was worried she’d miss her flight, and was scared.
 Once she collected herself, she asked someone for directions.
 But the requirement to deviate from her well-known pattern of going through security was a jolt.
 We were concerned that would be her last flight to see us.
 (She always says she “doesn’t look for abuse.”)

 The solution was arranging for a special pass to accompany her all the way to the gate.
-(A pass is available for a parent whose minors fly alone or for someone whose elderly person is flying alone.
+(These passes are available for a parent to accompany a minor flying alone or for someone whose elderly person is flying alone.
 Check with airlines beforehand.)
 It may come in handier than you think.

-Specifically, on another occasion, R’s airplane for the return flight home was going to be delayed 3 hours.
-We were told to return at a certain time for the flight, which we did–only to find the flight came in early and was boarding.
-We immediately went to the ticket counter (we already had boarding pass and luggage had been checked), but R–in her early 90’s at the time–didn’t use wheelchairs and we had a long walk to security.
+Specifically, on another occasion, the arrival of R’s airplane for the return flight home was going to be delayed 3 hours.
+We had already checked her luggage when were told that we should return at a certain time for the flight, which we did–only to find the flight came in early and was boarding.
+We immediately went to the ticket counter.
+We already had boarding pass, luggage had been checked, but R–in her early 90’s at the time–didn’t use wheelchairs and we had a long walk to security.

 Once we got there, something set off the metal detector and she needed a private screening.
 Help!
-While armed with a pass to accompany her to the gate, I could not accompany her into the private screening room.
+Although holding a pass to accompany her to the gate, I could not accompany her into the private screening room.
 When I told the TSA people of our plight, an empty wheel chair was spotted, I was told to get it, and after the screening we “flew” down the linoleum corridor and R boarded in time.
 Special pass and wheel chair to the rescue.

 Body Scans and Announcements can be two additional headache-producing problems.
 They are last, but most certainly not least.
 You’ll understand why in Saturday’s post.

-Related: Very interesting, easy-t0-understand article: “How Airport Security Works.” http://science.howstuffworks.com/transport/flight/modern/airport-security3.http
+Related: Very interesting, easy-to-understand article: “How Airport Security Works.” http://science.howstuffworks.com/transport/flight/modern/airport-security3.http

 Changing often: “Of Current Interest” (right sidebar).
 Links to timely information and research from top universities, plus some fun stuff–to help parents age well.